- Academic Advising

 All students in Air Force ROTC are issued books and uniforms for use in ROTC classes.
 In addition, all POC students enlisted in the Air Force Reserve receive a monthly subsistence allowance.
 Cadets may apply for Air Force ROTC scholarships.
 Three-and-a-half-, three-, two-and-a-half-, and two-year scholarships are available on a competitive basis to cadets who meet the basic minimum requirements of a 2.5 cumulative grade point average, be a U.S. citizen, passing a physical fitness test, and passing a Department of Defense physical.
 For further information, contact the AFROTC office at (210) 458-4624.
 Walk-ins are also welcome on the first floor of the North Paseo Building (NPB), Room 1.220.

 The Army Reserve Officer Training Corps (ROTC) program gives students the opportunity to obtain a commission as an officer in the United States Army.
 The program offers the option of completing either a four-year program or a two-year program in Military Science while pursuing a baccalaureate or graduate degree in one of the disciplines offered by UTSA.
 Students who may want to try military science without incurring a military commitment can register for the first- and second-year courses in Military Science.
 The requirements for the Army ROTC program are described in detail in the UTSA Undergraduate Catalog.

 The Army ROTC program offers competitive scholarships for up to four years to select students.
 These scholarships provide tuition, fees, book allowance and a monthly subsistence allowance.
 In addition, students enrolled in Army ROTC courses are furnished, free of charge, complete uniforms, texts, and necessary equipment.
 For further information, contact the Army ROTC office at (210) 458-5607.

 This office provides administrative oversight and support for the implementation and assessment of the University’s Core Curriculum and Quality Enhancement Plan (CCQEP).
 It is responsible for the coordination of the on-going development, implementation, and evaluation of UTSA’s core curriculum.
-The office works with the academic departments, the colleges, the Faculty Senate, and the Dean of Undergraduate Studies to facilitate the implementation, review, and revisions of both the Core Curriculum and the QEP.
+The office works with the academic departments, the colleges, the Faculty Senate, and the Dean of the University College to facilitate the implementation, review, and revisions of both the Core Curriculum and the QEP.